Wanted: Dead or Alive (1951 film)

-Wanted: Dead or Alive is a 1951 American western film directed by Thomas Carr and starring Whip Wilson, Fuzzy Knight and Christine McIntyre.
+Wanted: Dead or Alive is a 1951 American Western film directed by Thomas Carr and starring Whip Wilson, Fuzzy Knight and Christine McIntyre.
 The film was distributed as a second feature by Monogram Pictures.
-It was shot partly at the Iverson Ranch in California.
-The film's sets were designed by the art directors Dave Milton and Fred Preble.
-It was the first of a series of films pairing Wilson and Knight.
+It was shot partly at the Iverson Ranch in California and its sets were designed by the art directors Dave Milton and Fred Preble.
+Wanted: Dead or Alive is the first of a series of films pairing Wilson and Knight.

 Plot

-A gang are breaking wanted outlaws out of jail and then killing them in order to claim the reward money.
-Three Marshals plan to infiltrate the gang, with one of them posing as an outlaw, in order to bring them to justice.
+A gang is freeing wanted outlaws from jail and then killing them in order to claim the reward money.
+Three marshals plan to infiltrate the gang, with one of them posing as an outlaw, to bring them to justice.